nhudack/personal-website/content/projects/AndroidProject.md

 showInProjects: true
 ---

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Fusce finibus laoreet ornare.
-Orci varius natoque penatibus et magnis dis parturient montes, nascetur ridiculus mus.
-Sed in nibh eu sapien vulputate mollis sit amet nec metus.
+Built for CS 3714 at Virginia Tech.
+For the sake of abiding by the Virginia Tech Honor Code, this repository is private.
+You may, however, request access via email.